CBD for Labrador Retrievers: Joint Health & Beyond

 - Fat browning: A 2016 study published in Molecular and Cellular Biochemistry found that CBD promoted the conversion of white fat cells (which store energy) to brown fat cells (which burn it).
 While this research was conducted in vitro, the implications for breeds prone to obesity are intriguing.

-- Reducing pain-related inactivity: For Labs with joint disease, pain is often the primary barrier to exercise.
-By reducing pain, CBD can help overweight Labs maintain the activity levels they need to manage their weight.
+- Reducing pain-related inactivity: For Labs with joint issues, discomfort is often the primary barrier to exercise.
+CBD supplementation may help overweight Labs maintain the activity levels they need to manage their weight.

 Skin and Coat Health

 Labradors are a medium-to-large breed, with adult weights typically ranging from 55 to 80 pounds (25 to 36 kg).
-Their size, combined with the specific conditions we are addressing, makes dosing an important consideration.
+Their size makes serving size an important consideration.
+The table below provides general starting guidance; always consult your veterinarian for specific recommendations.

 |---|---|---|---|